 We will not use personal information for any other purpose, nor will we disclose it, unless you consent or there are other circumstances where such use or disclosure is permitted under the Privacy Act.
 These include where the use or disclosure:

-- you would reasonably expect that information of that kind is used for that purpose and the purpose relates to the Tribunal's functions
+- is used for a purpose that you would reasonably expect information of that kind to be used for, and the purpose relates to the Tribunal's functions

-- it is reasonably necessary for the enforcement related activities of an enforcement body.
+- is reasonably necessary for the enforcement related activities of an enforcement body.

 Disclosure of personal information to overseas recipients

 It is possible that in dealing with a particular complaint under the Complaints Act we may be required to disclose personal information to a person involved in the complaint who is outside Australia.
 Any need to disclose personal information to an overseas recipient arises only on the facts of the particular complaint, and this could occur in relation to any foreign country.

 Collection, use and disclosure of website use information